RockingRok/BlueDotGame/README.md

 # Circle The Blue Dot
 By [Mikalai Shlapkou](https://github.com/RockingRok)

-[**_Circle The Blue Dot_**](https://github.com/RockingRok/BlueDotGame) is a personal project which I have worked on for the duration of Summer 2016.
+[**_Circle The Blue Dot_**](https://github.com/RockingRok/BlueDotGame) is a personal project which I have worked on for the past few months involving JavaScript.
 This project has helped me learn a lot of new things about coding in Java and using new programs:

   - Using AngularJS and JavaScript.
   - Working with 1D and 2D arrays in order to help me generate the board and help the game flow.